 It is most likely that Cortes brought cacao to Europe and from there the world.
 The rest, as they say, is history.

 The cacao consumed in its native lands of the Americas was a bitter, spicy affair, often consumed as a drink.
 It was the Europeans that combined cacao with refined sugar, first as a drink and later as solid chocolate bars.
 Today, cacao is more widely known as cocoa, which started out as a British slang term for cacao.

 In 1828, a Dutchman invented a process for removing a lot of the fat, the cacao butter, from the cacao.
-The residue could be ground in to a powder and was then treated with alkaline salts to improve how it mixed with water.
+The residue could be ground into a powder and was then treated with alkaline salts to improve how it mixed with water.
 The process is known as “Dutching” and the end product is known as cocoa or cocoa powder.
-The first bars of milk chocolate were produced in 1879, by combining defatted and alkalized cocoa powder with milk powder recently invented by Henri Nestlé.
-These processes then led to mass production of cheap, low quality chocolate.
+The first bars of milk chocolate was produced in 1879, by combining defatted and alkalized cocoa powder with milk powder recently invented by Henri Nestlé.
+These processes then led to mass production of cheap, low-quality chocolate.

 Recent years have seen a renaissance in good quality chocolate, with increasing numbers of people no longer satisfied with cheap chocolate, packed full of refined sugars, additives and vegetable oils.
 There are now artisan producers of chocolate around the world, focusing on good quality cacao beans and ingredients, carefully made in smaller batches.